2m2data/2m2data.github.io/privacy.md

 ## Information we collect

 - **Information you provide:** If you contact us by email, we may receive your name, email address, and the contents of your message.
-- **Website usage data:** Like many websites, we may collect basic technical and usage information (such as IP address, browser type, and pages visited) to help operate and improve the site.
+- **Website usage data:** We may collect basic technical and usage information (such as IP address, browser type, and pages visited) to help operate and improve the site.

 ## How we use information